aprabh96/Speech-to-Text-with-Visual-Context-Correction/README.md

 - Handles large audio files by chunking them into smaller pieces
 - Transcribed text is automatically copied to clipboard AND pasted
 - Support for multi-monitor setups

+## Keyboard-Free Operation

+One of the key benefits of the **middle mouse button support** is enabling completely keyboard-free operation during transcription workflows.

+### The Problem
+Many users found themselves constantly reaching for the keyboard just to press Ctrl+Q to start and stop recordings, while spending the rest of their time using only the mouse for navigation, clicking, and positioning the cursor.
+This created an unnecessary dependency on the keyboard for what should be a seamless voice-to-text workflow.

+### The Solution
+With middle mouse button (scroll wheel click) support, you can now:

+- **Work entirely with just your mouse** - no need to touch the keyboard at all
+- **Keep your hands in the optimal position** - maintain your natural mouse grip without reaching for keys
+- **Streamline your workflow** - click the scroll wheel to start recording, speak your text, click again to stop and automatically paste
+- **Stay focused on your content** - eliminate the context switching between mouse and keyboard

+### Typical Keyboard-Free Workflow
+1. Position your cursor where you want text to appear (mouse only)
+2. Click the middle mouse button to start recording
+3. Speak your content naturally
+4. Click the middle mouse button again to stop recording
+5. Text is automatically transcribed and pasted at your cursor location
+6. Continue working with your mouse - no keyboard interaction needed

+This is especially valuable for:
+- **Content creators** writing long documents or emails
+- **Professionals** who dictate notes while reviewing documents on screen
+- **Users with accessibility needs** who prefer mouse-only operation
+- **Anyone seeking a more efficient voice-to-text workflow**

+The traditional Ctrl+Q hotkey remains available as an alternative for users who prefer keyboard shortcuts.

 ## Models Used